 environment: VIRTUAL_HOST options within the file.
 Also, the

 networks option at the bottom is necessary to allow this container to “speak” with

-Once the configuration file is set up, you can run the
+Once the configuration file is finalized, you can run the

 Additional resources to host multiple websites